ktap/ktap/doc/tutorial.md

    The bytecode-based design also makes execution safer than the native code generation approach.

-   It is already oberved that SystemTap is not widely used in embedded Linux systems.
+   It is already observed that SystemTap is not widely used in embedded Linux systems.
    This is mainly caused by the problem of SystemTap's design decisions in its architecture design.
-It is a natural design for Redhat and IBM, because Redhat/IBM is focusing on the server area, not embedded area.
+It is a natural design for Red Hat and IBM, because Red Hat/IBM is focusing on the server area, not embedded area.

-**Q: What's the differences with SystemTap and Dtrace?**
+**Q: What's the differences with SystemTap and DTrace?**

-A: For SystemTap, the answer is already mentioned at above question, SystemTap chooses the translator design, sacrificing usability for runtime performance.
+A: For SystemTap, the answer is already mentioned in the above question, SystemTap chooses the translator design, sacrificing usability for runtime performance.
    The dependency on the GCC chain when running scripts is the problem that ktap wants to solve.

-   Dtrace shares the same design decision of using bytecode, so basically Dtrace and ktap are more alike.
-There have been some projects aimed at porting Dtrace from Solaris to Linux, but these efforts are still under way and are relatively slow in progress.
-Dtrace has its root in Solaris, and there are many huge differences between Solaris tracing infrastructure and Linux's.
+   DTrace shares the same design decision of using bytecode, so basically DTrace and ktap are more alike.
+There have been some projects aimed at porting DTrace from Solaris to Linux, but these efforts are still under way and are relatively slow in progress.
+DTrace has its root in Solaris, and there are many huge differences between Solaris's tracing infrastructure and Linux's.

-   Dtrace is based on D language, a language subset of C, it's a restricted language, like without for-looping, for safty use in production system.
+   DTrace is based on D language, a language subset of C. It's a restricted language, like without for-looping, for safe use in production systems.
-   It seems that Dtrace for Linux only support x86 architecture, not work on powerpc and arm/mips, obviously it's not suit for embedded Linux currently.
+   It seems that DTrace for Linux only supports x86 architecture, doesn't work on PowerPC and ARM/MIPS.
+Obviously it's not suited for embedded Linux currently.

-   Dtrace use ctf as input for debuginfo handing, compare with vmlinux for SystemTap.
+   DTrace uses ctf as input for debuginfo handing, compared to vmlinux for SystemTap.

-   On the license part, Dtrace is released as CDDL, which is incompatible with GPL(this is why it's impossible to upstream Dtrace into mainline).
+   On the license part, DTrace is released as CDDL, which is incompatible with GPL.
+(This is why it's impossible to upstream DTrace into mainline.)

-**Q: Why use dynamically typed language? but not statically typed language?**
+**Q: Why use a dynamically-typed language instead of a statically-typed language?**

-A: It's hard to say which one is more better than other, dynamically typed language bring efficiency and fast prototype production, but loosing type check at compiling phase, and easy to make mistake in runtime, also it's need many runtime checking, In contrast, statically typed language win on programing safety, and performance.
-Statically language would suit for interoperate with kernel, as kernel is wrote mainly in C, Need to note that SystemTap and Dtrace both is statically language.
+A: It's hard to say which one is better than the other.
+Dynamically-typed languages bring efficiency and fast prototype production, but lose type checking at the compile phase, and it's easy to make mistake in runtime.
+It also needs many runtime checks.
+In contrast, statically-typed languages win on programming safety and performance.
+Statically-typed languages would suit for interoperation with the kernel, as the kernel is written mainly in C. Note that SystemTap and DTrace both use statically-typed languages.

-   ktap choose dynamically typed language as initial implementation.
+   ktap chooses a dynamically-typed language for its initial implementation.

 **Q: Why do we need ktap for event tracing?
 There is already a built-in ftrace**

-A: This is also a common question for all dynamic tracing tools, not only ktap. ktap provides more flexibility than built-in the tracing infrastructure.
+A: This is also a common question for all dynamic tracing tools, not only ktap. ktap provides more flexibility than the built-in tracing infrastructure.
 Suppose you need to print a global variable at a tracepoint hit, or you want to print a backtrace.
 Furthermore, you want to store some info into an associative array, and display it as a histogram when tracing ends. `ftrace` cannot handle all these requirements.
-   Overall, ktap provides you with great flexibility to scripting your own trace needs.
+   Overall, ktap provides you with great flexibility to script your own trace needs.

 **Q: How about the performance?
 Is ktap slow?**

 A: ktap is not slow.
 The bytecode is very high-level, based on Lua.
-The language's virtual machine is register-based (compare to stack-based found in JVM and CLR), with a small number of instructions.
+The language's virtual machine is register-based (compared to the stack-based JVM and CLR), with a small number of instructions.
 The table data structure is heavily optimized in ktapvm. ktap uses per-cpu allocation in many places, without the global locking scheme.
    It is very fast when executing tracepoint callbacks.
-   Performance benchmarks are showing that the overhead of ktap runtime is nearly 10% (storing event name into associative array), compared to the full speed running time without any tracepoints enabled.
+   Performance benchmarks show that the overhead of ktap runtime is nearly 10% (storing event name into associative array), compared to the full speed running time without any tracepoints enabled.

    ktap will keep optimizing unfailingly.
 Hopefully the overhead will decrease to little more than 5%, or even less.

-**Q: Why not port a higher level language implementation into kernel directly?
+**Q: Why not port a higher-level language, like Python or Java, directly into the kernel?**
-   Like Python and Java?**

 A: I am serious on the size of VM and the memory footprint.
 The Python VM is too large for embedding into the kernel, and Python has many advanced functionalities which we do not really need.

-   The number of bytecode opcodes of other higher level languages is also big. ktap only have 32 bytecode opcodes, whereas Python/Java/Erlang all have nearly two hundred bytecodes.
+   The number of bytecode opcodes of other higher level languages is also big. ktap only has 32 bytecode opcodes, whereas Python/Java/Erlang all have nearly two hundred opcodes.
-   There are also some problems when porting those language into the kernel.
+   There are also some problems when porting those languages into the kernel.
-   Kernel programming is very different from userspace programming, like lack of floating-point numbers, handling sleeping code, deadloop is not allowed in kernel, multi-thread management, and etc. So it is impossible to port large language implementations over to the kernel environment with trivial efforts.
+   Kernel programming is very different from userspace programming, like lack of floating-point numbers, handling sleeping code, deadloop is not allowed in the kernel, multi-thread management, etc. So it is impossible to port large language implementations over to the kernel environment with trivial efforts.

 **Q: What is the status of ktap now?**

-A: Basically it works on x86-32, x86-64, powerpc, arm, it also could work for other hardware architectures, but not tested yet (I don't have enough hardware to test) If you find any bugs, fix it on you own programming skills, or just report to me.
+A: Basically it works on x86-32, x86-64, PowerPC, ARM.
+It also could work for other hardware architectures, but is not tested yet.
+(I don't have enough hardware to test.)
+   If you find any bugs, fix it with your own programming skills, or just report to me.

-**Q: How to hack on ktap?
+**Q: How can I hack on ktap?
 I want to write some extensions for ktap.**

 A: Patches welcome!
 Volunteers welcome!
    You can write your own libraries to fulfill your specific needs, or write scripts for fun.

-**Q: What's the plan of ktap? any roadmap?**
+**Q: What's the plan for ktap?
+Is there a roadmap?**

 A: The current plan is to deliver stable ktapvm kernel modules, more ktap scripts, and more bugfixes.